kush-jain/redis-python/README.md

 1. PING and ECHO commands
 1. SET Command with limited expiry support.
 Only ACTIVE expiry possible
 1. GET and TYPE Command
-1. Stream commands: XADD, XRANGE
+1. Stream commands: XADD, XRANGE, XREAD
 1. KEYS Command
 1. Limited CONFIG GET Command
 1. For GET and KEYS, can read from RDB file.
 Defaults to DB zero